lexcion/model-backtester/README.md

 # NBA Betting Simulator

-This is an interactive betting simulator for NBA 2023-2024 games, hosted on Binder using Voila.
+This is an interactive betting simulator for NBA 2023-2024 games.
+The odds are from bet365.

 ## How to Use